Newt

 A newt is a salamander in the subfamily Pleurodelinae.
 The terrestrial juvenile phase is called an eft.
 Unlike other members of the family Salamandridae, newts are semiaquatic, alternating between aquatic and terrestrial habitats.
 Not all aquatic salamanders are considered newts, however.
 More than 100 known species of newts are found in North America, Europe, North Africa and Asia.
 Newts metamorphose through three distinct developmental life stages: aquatic larva, terrestrial juvenile (eft), and adult.
 Adult newts have lizard-like bodies and return to the water every year to breed, otherwise living in humid, cover-rich land habitats.

 Newts are threatened by habitat loss, fragmentation and pollution.
-Several species are endangered, and at least one species, the Yunnan lake newt, has become extinct recently.
+Several species are endangered, and at least one species, the Yunnan lake newt, has been considered extinct since 1979.

 Etymology

 The Old English name of the animal was efte, efeta (of unknown origin), resulting in Middle English eft;

 this word was transformed irregularly into euft, evete, or ewt(e).
 The initial "n" was added from the indefinite article "an" by provection (juncture loss) ("an eft" → "a n'eft" → ...) by the early 15th century.
 The form "newt" appears to have arisen as a dialectal variant of eft in Staffordshire, but entered Standard English by the Early Modern period (used by Shakespeare in Macbeth iv.1).
 The regular form eft, now only used for newly metamorphosed specimens, survived alongside newt, especially in composition, the larva being called "water-eft" and the mature form "land-eft" well into the 18th century, but the simplex "eft" as equivalent to "water-eft" has been in use since at least the 17th century.

 Dialectal English and Scots also has the word ask (also awsk, esk in Scots) used for both newts and wall lizards, from Old English āþexe, from Proto-Germanic *agiþahsijǭ, literally "lizard-badger" or "distaff-like lizard" (compare German Eidechse and Echse, both "lizard;" *agi- is ultimately cognate with Greek ὄφις "snake," from Proto-Indo-European *h₁ogʷʰis).
 Latin had the name stellio for a type of spotted newt, now used for species of the genus Stellagama.
 Ancient Greek had the name κορδύλος, presumably for the water newt (immature newt, eft).
 German has Molch, from Middle High German mol, :wikt:olm, like the English term of unknown etymology.

-Newts are also known as Tritones (viz., named for the mythological Triton) in historical literature, and "triton" remains in use as common name in some Romance languages, such as Romanian, but as well as in Greek, Russian, and Bulgarian.
+Newts are also known as Tritones (viz., named for the mythological Triton) in historical literature, and "triton" remains in use as common name in some Romance languages, such as Spanish and Romanian, but as well as in Greek, Russian, and Bulgarian.
 The systematic name Tritones was introduced alongside Pleurodelinae by Tschudi in 1838, based on the type genus named Triton by Laurenti in 1768.
 Laurenti's Triton was renamed to Triturus ("Triton-tail") by Rafinesque in 1815.
 Tschudi's Pleurodelinae is based on the type genus Pleurodeles (ribbed newt) named by Michahelles in 1830 (the name meaning "having prominent ribs," formed from πλευρά "ribs" and δῆλος "conspicuous").

+Collective nouns for newts are flotilla and armada.